KNU-BrainAI/knu-brainai.github.io/_pages/home.md

   </a>
 </div>

-We investigate artificial intelligence (AI) to understand the brain.
-We develop novel deep learning and machine learning algorithms based on how the brain works.(see [Research](research)).
+We investigate artificial intelligence (AI) to understand the Brain.
+In particular, we develop novel machine & deep learning algorithms based on underlying mechanisms of brain functions and apply state-of-the-art machine & deep learning algorithms to neurophyiolsogical data recorded from the brain (see [Research](research)).

 We are located at Kyungpook National University, Daegu, Southh Korea.